FoxelSA/csps-suite/README.md

 ### Documentation

-Documentation is not aviable for alpha 0.1.
+Documentation is not aviable for alpha 0.1 (Try the [wiki](https://github.com/niam-foxel/csps-suite/wiki) in case of emergency).
 Please wait beta 0.1 or release 0.1 (Scheduled on september/november 2014 for beta 0.1).

 ### Copyright